hlorus/CAD_Sketcher/docs/user_interface.md

 ## Context Menu
-The context menu can be used to access properties and actions of an element, either by hovering an entity and pressing the right mousebutton, by clicking a constraint gizmo that supports it or through the corresponding button in one of the element browsers.
+The context menu can be used to access properties and actions of an element, either by hovering an entity and pressing the right mouse button, by clicking a constraint gizmo that supports it or through the corresponding button in one of the element browsers.

 > **INFO:** Only the hovered entity is used, the context menu ignores the selection.